-Also, Izu Oshima is an island with an active volcano.
+Also, Oshima Island is an island with an active volcano.
 Since I started studying volcanoes, I’ve become even more captivated by the beauty and depth of mountains, and am left wide-eyed at the diversity of Oshima’s nature.

 Has anything changed since you’ve become a mountain guide?